 - 13.1.
-Home haemodialysis patients must be able to manage their dialysis safely, and monitor their condition. - 13.2.
-Modality decisions should be supported by a full assessment of clinical and social circumstances, as well as the home environment, including a discussion of the impact of therapy on others within the household. - 13.3.
-Patients requesting in-home renal dialysis services shall have an agreed individualised prescription for home haemodialysis, taking into account lifestyle goals, with the same dose and time target. - 13.4.
-The RDU shall train patients and/or care partners to achieve a defined set of competencies, using an individualised approach to training method and speed. - 13.5.
-Training shall be on a '1 to 1' basis with a specific training staff is widely accepted as optimal, with the learning style and training duration adapted to the individual. - 13.6.
-Home training areas will only be provided at selected sites within the RDU.
+Facilities with home services shall adhere to the requirements set in the DHA Standards for Home Healthcare Services. - 13.2.
+Accreditation is recommended for all home renal dialysis facilities. - 13.2.1.
+All standalone home renal dialysis facilities shall be accredited within two (2) years of obtaining their license. - 13.3.
+Home haemodialysis patients must be able to manage their dialysis safely and monitor their condition. - 13.4.
+Modality decisions should be supported by a full assessment of clinical and social circumstances, as well as the home environment, including a discussion of the impact of therapy on others within the household. - 13.5.
+Patients requesting in-home renal dialysis services shall have an agreed individualised prescription for home haemodialysis, taking into account lifestyle goals, with the same dose and time target. - 13.6.
+The RDU shall train patients and/or care partners to achieve a defined set of competencies, using an individualised approach to training method and speed.

-- 13.6.1.
-Space requirements will be dependent on the expected type and volume of training. - 13.7.
-All storage rooms shall ensure having the following: - 13.7.1.
-Storage for the accommodation of home dialysis machines, home reverse osmosis machines and other items will need to be considered. - 13.7.2.
-The storage area should be easily accessible. - 13.7.3.
-The temperature should be controlled. - 13.7.4.
-Adequate shelving for storage of dialysis fluids, membranes and catheters. - 13.7.5.
-All materials should be clearly marked with expiration dates. - 13.7.6.
-Storage of medicines should be in accordance with current guidelines, including storage and dispensing of controlled medication. - 13.8.
+- 13.7.
+Training shall be on a '1 to 1' basis with a specific training staff is widely accepted as optimal, with the learning style and training duration adapted to the individual. - 13.8.
+Home training areas will only be provided at selected sites within the RDU. - 13.8.1.
+Space requirements will be dependent on the expected type and volume of training. - 13.9.
+All storage rooms shall ensure having the following: - 13.9.1.
+Storage for the accommodation of home dialysis machines, home reverse osmosis machines and other items will need to be considered. - 13.9.2.
+The storage area should be easily accessible. - 13.9.3.
+The temperature should be controlled. - 13.9.4.
+Adequate shelving for storage of dialysis fluids, membranes and catheters. - 13.9.5.
+All materials should be clearly marked with expiration dates. - 13.9.6.
+Storage of medicines should be in accordance with current guidelines, including storage and dispensing of controlled medication. - 13.10.
 Area requirements will depend on the need to store home dialysis equipment.
-All machines require connection to power and plumbing. - 13.8.1.
-Training machines may be stored within training areas if there is a dedicated service provided. - 13.9.
-The training with patients shall outline the responsibilities, which include: - 13.9.1.
-An agreement to dialyse as per prescription and trained technique - 13.9.2.
-A policy for re-imbursement of directly arising patient costs. - 13.10.
+All machines require connection to power and plumbing. - 13.10.1.
+Training machines may be stored within training areas if there is a dedicated service provided. - 13.11.
+The training with patients shall outline the responsibilities, which include: - 13.11.1.
+An agreement to dialyse as per prescription and trained technique - 13.11.2.
+A policy for re-imbursement of directly arising patient costs.

+13.12.
 The RDU shall support patients with a specific team including nephrologists, technicians, and nurses, with rapid access to dialysis in-centre when required.